-What is infant botulism?
+What in infant botulism?

-Infant botulism (also called intestinal botulism) is a rare disease that can affect children under one year of age.
-It occurs when an infant swallows spores of C. botulinum, which then grow and produce a toxin in the baby's intestine.
+Infant botulism (also called intestinal botulism) is a rare disease that can affect children less than one year old.
+It occurs when an infant swallows spores of C.botulinum, which then grow and produce a toxin in the baby's intestine.

-In most cases of infant botulism, the source of spores is not identified and may be airborne from soil or dust.
-Honey that has not been pasteurized and peanut butter may contain botulism spores and should not be given to infants under one year of age.
-Light and dark corn syrups are not sterilized when packaged and may also be contaminated by C. botulinum spores.
+In most cases of infant botulism, the source of spores is not identified (and may be airborne from soil or dust).
+Honey that has not been pasteurized may contain botulism spores and should not be given to infants less than 12 months old.
+Light and dark corn syrups are not sterilized when packaged, so they also may be contaminated by C. botulinum spores.

-Symptoms of infant botulism include constipation, tiredness, loss of appetite, difficulty sucking, weakness, drooping eyelids, an altered cry and a striking loss of head control ("floppy baby").
+Symptoms of infant botulism are constipation, loss of appetite, weakness, an altered cry, and a striking loss of head control ("floppy baby").
 It is unknown when the symptoms will appear after having contact with the organism.